KatherineSandys/mini_project_ECE362/README.md

 ## What are the criteria for a successful project?

 ### Hardware requirements:
-full control over contents of display, refresh rate of 10HZ or higher touchscreen properly calibrated, touch points properly map to intended location of press on the LCD. no visible delay between pressing of keypad and any requisite lighting of keys. audible audio, with no unpleasant crackles or pops caused by software delay.
+full control over contents of display touchscreen properly calibrated, touch points properly map to intended location of press on the LCD. no visible delay between pressing of keypad and any requisite lighting of keys. audible audio, with no unpleasant crackles or pops caused by software delay.